War3Evo/War3Source-EVO/README.md

 * sv_allowupload 1

-This will allow the server to uplaod to the client.
+This will allow the server to upload to the client.
 By default the clients have this disabled.

 ## Compile & Server Requirements